Salomon Eberhard Henschen: Career and writings

-Henschen is known for his investigations of aphasia, as well as his systematic studies involving the visual components/pathways of the brain.
-His Klinische und anatomische Beiträge zur Pathologie des Gehirns (Clinical and anatomical contributions to the pathology of the brain) was published over 25 editions from 1890 to 1930.
 In 1919 he described dyscalculia, and later introduced the term acalculia to define the impairment of mathematical abilities in individuals with brain damage (1925).

 In 1923–1924, he was one of a small group of neurologists who attended to Lenin, following the Soviet leader's third and final stroke.
 With his son, Folke Henschen (1881–1977), he collaborated on an autopsy of Lenin's brain.